 If you are interviewing for law jobs, you’re likely wondering what type of questions you’ll be asked.It will reflect badly about you if you’re unwilling or unable to answer questions a job interviewer asks you and worse when it’s a Legal Job Interview.

 Prior to your interview, research commonly asked Legal interview questions and get to really understand and rehearse how you will answer them.
-As we know, every interview is peculiar, but here are samples of 10 questions you are likely to get in a Legal Interview and its PDF version:
+As we know, every interview is peculiar, but here are samples of 10 sample legal interview questions and answers you are likely to get in a Legal Interview and its PDF version.

 Question: How did or do you find the law school?

 Answer: When asked this question, don’t mention how you hated the Law school or liked every second there, but try to be positive about the experience.
 The question can be best approached thus: “Overall, I had a great time there as well as found it challenging.
 Of course, it was tasking at times, but I garnered enough knowledge that made it a worthwhile experience eclipsing every challenge I faced.”